kenedii/Logistic-Regression-Coefficient-Explainer/README.md

 # Logistic-Regression-Coefficient-Explainer
-Explains what the coefficients of a Logistic Regression model represent in terms of log odds and probabilities. (binary classification only)
+Explains what the coefficients of a Logistic Regression model represent in terms of log odds and probabilities.

 **def explain_coefficients(model, columns, target):**
 Explains what the coefficients of a Logistic Regression model represent.